Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: From -NN and -INN to -RNN: Exploring Secrets in Neighborhoods

-In Fig.~\ref{fig:illustration-Re-ID-2}, the red links starting from the gallery samples $\{\y_2, \y_3\}$ to the probe $\x_i$ illustrate the re-ranking by $k$-INN.
-In this case, although none of the sample in $\{\y_2, \y_3\}$ will identify $\x_i$ as the best matching if only the (inverse) nearest neighbor (\ie, $k=1$) is considered, $\y_2$ and $\y_3$ will find probe $\x_i$ as their $k$ nearest neighbor for $k = 3$.

 When $N$ is large, finding $\I(\x_i, k)$ is quite time consuming.
-Thus, in previous work, the $k$-INN of the probe sample is performed with only the $k$-NN of the probe sample in the gallery set due to the heavy computational burden.
-Unfortunately, performing $k$-INN on a small subset (\ie, the $k$-NN of the probe sample) of the gallery samples is incomplete and thus degenerates the recall rate of a person ReID system.
-Moreover, while the selected samples in $\I(\x_i,k)$ can further be sorted according to their distances to $\x_i$, the ambiguity of the potential candidate matchings and the local density information has not been properly captured.
-Besides, in previous work~\cite{Qin:CVPR2011, Leng:MTA2015, Bai:TIP2016, Leng:ICME2013, Zhong:CVPR2017}, $k$-INN has been considered as an intermediate step rather than as a re-ranking method and thus there is no valid evaluation on the performance of using $k$-INN for re-ranking.
+Thus, in previous work, $k$-INN is performed only with the $k$-NN samples of the probe sample, rather than with the whole gallery set due to the heavy computation burden.
+Unfortunately, finding $k$-INN with only a small subset (\textit{i.e.}, the $k$-NN of the probe sample) of the gallery samples is incomplete.
+Moreover, while the selected samples in $\I(\x_i,k)$ can further be sorted according to their distances to $\x_i$, the ambiguity of the potential matching candidates and the local density information have been ignored.
+Note that in previous work~\cite{Qin:CVPR2011, Leng:MTA2015, Bai:TIP2016, Leng:ICME2013, Zhong:CVPR2017}, $k$-INN has been considered as an intermediate step rather than as a reranking method, and thus, there is no valid evaluation of the performance of using $k$-INN as reranking for person ReID.